Kaeboon/Autodocking/README.md

 3) rotate_and dock (will run the auto docking operation)

 You may be curious what other files do:
-1) rotate_align_dock is an incomplete implementation of enabling robot to move to the opposite of artag before dock, as shown here: [youtubelink](https://www.youtube.com/watch?v=ojB2HuYRQBQ), feel free to work/improve on it.
+1) rotate_align_dock is an incomplete implementation of enabling robot to move to the opposite of artag before dock, as shown here: [youtubelink](https://www.youtube.com/watch?v=ojB2HuYRQBQ), feel free to work on it.

 ----------------------------------------------------------------------------------------

-For running the docking files in the actual SDR:
+For running the docking files in the actual SDR Robot (from Solustar):
-You just need to download and build the following packages in the actual SDR:
+You just need to download and build the following packages in the SDR's NUC:
 1) ar_track_alvar: [link](https://github.com/ros-perception/ar_track_alvar)
 2) auto_docking under this respitatory

-Then, to run the acutodocking operation just:
+Then, to run the acutodocking operation, just run the following in order:
 1) pr2_indic_no_kinect_copy (will run artag detection node)
-2) rotate_and dock (will run the auto docking operation)
+2) rotate_and dock (will start running the auto docking operation)

 -------------------------------------------------------------------------------------------

-The UROP Presentation (1).pdf is kinda outdated but might still be useful so I still included it here.
+The UROP Presentation (1).pdf file is outdated and should not be used as guide.

 If you need any more information or help, feel free to contact me!